nl12143ao/HA-MPC-Autopilot/ReadMe.md

 When will it export or import, till how low or hign state of charge (SOC) ?

 **Need self control**
-Looking around I found advanced control systems like zero-grid, solar-PID, HASAAS, but these control everything.
+Looking around I found advanced controls like zero-grid, [EMHASS](https://github.com/davidusb-geek/emhass), [solar-PID](https://github.com/MarcelWepper/Inverter-Controller), and [battery_controller](https://github.com/bvweerd/battery_controller), but these control everything.
 And not in the way I only need to provide long term (hours, minutes) setpoints for devives: solar, battery, e-boiler.
 These smart devices control the short term (seconds) stuff themselves.

 So my idea is to setup a setpoint controller.
 Soon found out that it it needs some kind of forecast for the solar.
 A forecast for the load is nice, but for now of secondairy importance.